globalwordnet/schemas/index.md

 * `domain_region`: Indicates the region of this word
 * `domain_member_region`: Indicates a word involved in the region described by this word
 * `exemplifies`: Indicates the usage of this word
-* `domain_member_usage`: Indicates a word involved in the usage described by this word
+* `is_exemplified_by`: Indicates a word involved in the usage described by this word

                   "relations": [{
                       "relType": "derivation",